[les absoly dɔrjɑ̃]

 Since 1999, when Guerlain introduced the Aqua Allegoria collection, most of the brand’s new fragrances have come as part of a series.
 Having series of perfumes, rather than just single perfumes, allows brands to perform a high speed of new launches (at Guerlain it’s ten new formulas per year) all the while keeping bottle design and marketing expenses to a minimum, as well as the catalogue well-structured and easy to understand for the customer.
 In 2015 alone, seven out of ten new fragrances were members of a group: La Petite Robe Noire Eau Fraîche, Aqua Allegoria Teazzurra, L’Homme Idéal Cologne, Shalimar Cologne, Habit Rouge Dress Code, and the two bridal fragrances, Le Bouquet de la Mariée and Le Plus Beau Jour de ma Vie.
 Read about Les Déserts d'Orient

 Family: woody, spicy, leather

 Say "Guerlain" and "sandalwood" in the same sentence, and you immediately think of Samsara, famous for its overdose of sandalwood.
-Santal Royal is very different though: far less floral and stripped of the Guerlain powder, it's more of a woody "niche type" oriental.
-Along with the sandalwood we get an agarwood note, with its unmistakable flavour of the Middle East.
-However, Santal Royal is not officially a member of Guerlain’s Les Déserts d’Orient series, even if it smells like one (it shares the hay-like and slightly bitter and spicy saffron vibe of Encens Mythique d'Orient.
+Santal Royal was very different though: far less floral and stripped of the Guerlain powder, it was more of a woody "niche type" oriental.
+Along with the sandalwood we found an oud note, with its unmistakable flavour of the Middle East.
+The scent also shared the slightly bitter and spicy saffron vibe of Encens Mythique d'Orient.